atoomnetmarc/IoT12/Power Supply/README.md

 ⚡ Connect the mains cable to the wall socket.

 Notice the green LED lighting up.
 Now carefully measure the low voltage side on screw terminal J2.
-You should measure 24V volts (if you mounted a Mean Well MPM-90-24).
+You should measure 24V volts.

 Disconnect the mains cable from the wall socket.
 Notice that the green LED is still lit.
 It will stop emitting light after some unit of time.
 The capacitors in the Mean Well power supply still contain some chare and are discharging slowly.